20 Master Bedroom Design Ideas

 Hammocks don’t have to be for the outdoors.
 In fact, they’re a super stylish way to fit extra seating without investing in a lounge chair or sofa.
 A macrame swing hammock, like the one pictured, has a Scandinavian sensibility, but you could also hook up a Brazilian-style hammock, known for its durability and wide-ranging use of colors and pattern.

 Sure, installing hanging lights is a practical choice that helps you maximize the space in your bedroom, but it also imparts a touch of flair.
-Of course, the look of your hanging lights depends on both the form of your lamp and the cord you attach it with.
+Of course, the look of your pendant lights depends on both the form of your lamp and the cord you attach it with.
 Choose a delicate or simple lamp and a near-invisible cord for a whimsical feel, or a more sturdy lamp and thick cord for a bold look.

 Have a real fascination or appreciation for the style of a particular culture?
-Well, carry it over into the design of your master bedroom.
+Well, carry it over into the design of your master bedroom design.
 For example, the Japanese are known for using light, minimalism, and their expert combination of form and function.
 To prevent your space from feeling like a mere mimicry, be sure to incorporate a few design elements that are unique to your style.

 Black and white often get a bad rap in interior design, but if you use them right, they can create sophisticated drama in your room.
 For example, instead of using the pure versions of colors, choose more muted, washed, or distressed ones.
 For example, you can combine a buttermilk yellow and deep navy, or a pastel pink and dark green.